Managing Files and Directories

 Many of the commands needed for everyday use are external commands, i.e. not part of the shell.
 Some builtins, pwd for example, might also be available as external command on your system (and these might have differences in features too).
 In such cases the builtin version will be executed by default, which you can override by using the path of the external version.

-You can use the type command to distinguish between builtin and external commands.
+You can use the type command to check if the tool you are using is a builtin or an external command.
 The type command is a shell builtin, and provides other features too (which will be discussed later).
 You can use the -a option to get all details about the given command.

 $ type -a cd